Extract out individual words from a hyphenated word.

 -) in it, print

-'Invalid input!', and keep asking the user to enter a hyphenated shown above until the correct input is received.
+'Invalid input!', and keep asking the user to enter a hyphenated string, as shown above, until the correct input is received.

 Shown below is a demonstration: